Is WordPress not sending email from your website?

 In particular, pay attention to the SMTP port since different servers have different requirements.

 If that doesn’t work, you may be using a host that blocks SMTP or restricts you from using its own SMTP server.
-This block is typically put in place to prevent spam, or to encourage you to pay for the host’s own SMTP service.
+This block is typically put in place to prevent users from sending spam from WordPress, or to encourage you to pay for the host’s own SMTP service.

-These guides are designed specifically for customers who can’t use external SMTP servers.
+These guides are designed specifically for customers who can’t use SMTP to send email on their hosting plan.

 Why Is “Other SMTP” Making My Site Time Out?